instead-hub/instead/doc/stead3-en.md

 All variables of an object when it changes, enter the save file game.

-If you don't want the variable was in a save file, you you can declare such variables in a special block:
+If you don't want the variable was in a save file, you can declare such variables in a special block:

 ```